miwurster/miwurster/resume.md

     location: "Böblingen, Germany",
     description: `
 RnD at HPE BSM Integration Adapter:
 Entry-level position as a software engineer.
-Working on a software solution and integration platform for multiple different monitoring solutions where I mainly developed parts of the Java backend and the web-based Apache Flex application.
+I worked on a software solution and integration platform for multiple different monitoring solutions where I mainly developed parts of the Java backend and the web-based Apache Flex application.
 The loosely coupled software solution helped to monitor different event sources, and, if certain conditions apply, to forward the detected events to HPE's operations management solution.
 `,
   },